jaakkopaakkonen/rung/README.md

-# glu
+# rung
-glu is a modular framework for testing and everyday operations based on simple small and independent scripts on command line level.
+rung is a modular framework for testing and everyday operations based on simple small and independent scripts on command line level.

 ## Functionality
 The framework is divided in two separate but equally important parts.